 Undergraduate students at Western Kentucky University may enroll in graduate-level courses.
 Several conditions must be met to facilitate such enrollment:

-- Student must file all appropriate paper work throught the Office of Graduate Studies
+- Student must file all appropriate paper work through the Graduate School.

 - Application for Undergraduate Enrollment in Graduate Courses.

 - Letter of recommendation from director of graduate program (or department head) that speaks to the student’s ability to perform at graduate level and justification of appropriateness of enrollment in such courses.

 - Undergraduate students must have declared a major or minor in the subject area or a closely related area for which the graduate course is offered.

 - Students must have a minimum cumulative GPA of 3.0 in the major or minor area to which the graduate coursework is closely related.